krayin/krayin-docs/docs/1.x/graphql-shop-api/orders.md

 ## Get Customer Orders

-You can get all the Customer Orders from the Bagisto store.
+You can get all the Customer Orders from the Krayin store.
 You can achieve this job by using the `Customer Orders` API call.

 - Headers